EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 ### 3.3 Modify Parameters of FEA (2157)

+To preface, the instructions mention altering the "load, thickness, height and width" as if we were handling a different shape like a triangular beam from the previous semester; I assume that the instructions want us to go out of our way to change the primary geometric constraints and axial force being applied to our beam.
+We were also instructed to keep our values for the material properties and fixtures the same.

 We understand that using the equation "("defl" * "A" * "E") / "F"" we can solve for the total length.
 I chose to change the values of the outer diameter, "do", to 0.75 inches, the inner diameter, "di", to 0.2 inches, and the force, "F", to 300 lbf.
 I specifically chose these 3 values to make it easier to predict.
 A larger outer diameter and smaller inner diameter create a much larger cross-sectional area.
 Being paired with a smaller force should mean that the produced length should be considerably longer than the initial length with our original values.

-To note, the instructions mention altering the "load, thickness, height and width" as if we were handling a different shape like a triangular beam from the previous semester; I assume that the instructions want us to go out of our way to change the primary geometric constraints and axial force being applied to our beam.
-We were also instructed to keep our values for the material properties and fixtures the same.
+This is because, with the Area being found in the numerator, an increase in area would increase the length.
+The force is found within the denominator, meaning a small force is going to divide our numerator by a smaller value.

 <img width="1116" height="421" alt="Screenshot 2026-09-09 174207" src="https://github.com/user-attachments/assets/caac9268-405f-48e7-843a-a0001ba1fb7d" />
 <img width="876" height="602" alt="image" src="https://github.com/user-attachments/assets/7a213b73-adb4-4112-924e-c9d861836585" />
 <img width="1821" height="832" alt="image" src="https://github.com/user-attachments/assets/24facb58-9689-43ee-8948-482512c736ef" />

 After rebuilding the beam and reconfiguring a new study, we obtained the results found below.
 Note that performing the simple calculation of our yield strength of 40,000 psi divided by the max stress of 7.732 e^+2, 773.2 psi.
-We obtain a shear factor of around 51.7 or 52.
+We obtain a  factor of safety around 51.7 or 52.
 An even greater value than previously found.

 <img width="1917" height="966" alt="image" src="https://github.com/user-attachments/assets/97e0ecee-785b-45e6-aa75-87d99a214b63" />
 <img width="1915" height="981" alt="image" src="https://github.com/user-attachments/assets/27aa0cd8-84af-430f-8716-97e16315b7e0" />